gonzaloruizdevilla/CarND-Behavioral-Cloning-P3/writeup.md

 Things left to do:
 * add more training examples of the parts of the track where driving is not as good as it should be and retrain
+* use transfer learning (I've made a few tries with InceptionV3 but provisional results are not good and model is much bigger 3MB vs 90MB)